dawidkry/MedSuite-Hub/README.md

 Tap Add Action and search for "Open URLs".

-Paste your MedSuite Hub URL: https://your-hub-url.streamlit.app
+Paste the MedSuite Hub URL.

 2. Customize the Look (Rename & Icon)
 At the top of the shortcut editor, tap the down arrow (next to the name).